MarcoDiFrancesco/CalendarAnalyzer/README.md

 ## FAQ

-_Which platform you collect data with?_ Google Calendar.
+🚉 _Which platform you collect data with?_ Google Calendar.

-_How do you download data from Google Calendar?_ Instructions in the Wiki page [Get calendar link](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Get-calendar-link).
+⬇️ _How do you download data from Google Calendar?_ Instructions in the Wiki page [Get calendar link](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Get-calendar-link).

-_Which categories do you use?_ Structure of these calendars (e.g. Study, Sport) can be found in the Wiki page [Categorization](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Categories).
+📜 _Which categories do you use?_ Structure of these calendars (e.g. Study, Sport) can be found in the Wiki page [Categorization](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Categories).

-_Why these categories?_ Can be found in Wiki page [Categorization rules](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Categorization-rules).
+❓ _Why these categories?_ Can be found in Wiki page [Categorization rules](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Categorization-rules).

+🖼️ _How does code structure looks like?_ Nobody wants to know, but still looks amazing, just look Wiki page [Extra](https://github.com/MarcoDiFrancesco/CalendarAnalyzer/wiki/Extra).